Mrjha2014/ims-meet/README.md

 # Demo
-You can test at .
+You can test at. https://ims-meet.herokuapp.com/